pavangk7/gcc-2.0-user-documentation/policy-as-code/security-hub-findings-retention-period.md

 # Security Hub findings retention period

+Security Hub findings retention period:

-- Findings are **retained for 90 days** and will be automatically removed from the dashboard after 90 days.
+- Findings will be retained and stored at the dashboard for 90 days.
+Findings will be removed from the dashboard afterwards.
-- Findings can be exported to S3 buckets for long-term storage:
-  - To be configured by the agencies.
-  - To export security hub findings to S3 buckets, setup security hub custom action and EventBridge rule.
-When the agency administrators export the findings to S3 buckets, they need to invoke the custom action manually on the security hub dashboard.
-  - For detailed instructions, refer to the additional resources.
+- After 90 days, findings are automatically exported to central GCCI log for long term storage.
+- Agency is not required to setup services for exporting of findings, as the setup has already been deployed in agency accounts.

 **Additional resources:**